Course

 Overview

-This highly practical course enables you to develop your creative design and technical skills in lighting, sound, stage management, prop making, rigging and scenic construction.
+This course is ideal if you want to develop your creative design and technical skills to pursue a career in lighting, sound, stage management, production management, rigging, prop making and scenic construction.

 Accredited By: